 Mango Frosting Recipe

-In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, beat the unsalted butter, powdered sugar, vanilla and coconut extracts, salt, freeze dried mango, and heavy cream (or coconut milk) on low for about 30 seconds before increasing speed to medium high for 5 minutes.
+Beat the ingredients: In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using a hand mixer, beat the unsalted butter, powdered sugar, vanilla extract, coconut extract, salt, freeze-dried mango, and heavy cream (or coconut milk, whole milk, or another variety) on low speed for about 30 seconds.
+Then, increase to medium-high speed and continue beating for 5 minutes.

-Set aside frosting in bowl until ready to use for topping cupcakes.
+Set aside: Set the frosting aside until you're ready to use it for topping cupcakes.

-They should have the consistency of a fine powder so that chunks of the fruit don't get caught in the decorating tip.
+Once ground, they should have the consistency of a fine powder so that chunks of the fruit don't get caught in the piping tip.
+You won't be able to decorate the cupcake or cake easily if that happens.

-If it does happen, remove or squeeze the frosting out the larger opening of the bag.
-Take out the problematic pieces.
+If it does happen, remove or squeeze the frosting out the other end of the bag, using the wide opening, and remove the problematic pieces of fruit.

 Assembling Mango Cupcakes with Mango Filling

-If you have a cupcake corer to add your filling, use it.
+If you have a cupcake corer to add filling to your cupcakes, great!
 I do not, but no problem.

-Instead, I used the wider end of a large piping tip (like the size of 1M, 2D, etc).
-Make a hole in the center of each cupcake and go about ¾ of the way down into it.
+Instead, take the wider end of a large piping tip (like the size of 1M, 2D, etc).
+Make a hole in the center of your cupcakes and go about ¾ of the way down into it.

 Scoop about 2 teaspoons of cooled mango filling into the hole of each cupcake.
 Firmly pack it down, though it's okay if some of the filling spills over the top of the hole.
-You'll cover it with frosting anyhow.
+You'll cover the center of the cupcake with frosting anyhow.

 If you have any mango puree remaining after filling your cupcakes, you can add a few tablespoons of that back into your frosting and mix it well before putting your frosting in a piping bag.